 In South Carolina, judges and juries do not decide how much money you should be allowed for property damage.
 Rather, it is a three-person panel – comprised of attorneys – that will listen to your arguments, as well as the insurance company’s, then review the documents and make a decision as to the proper amount of compensation you should receive.

-Unlike a personal injury claim, you probably do not need an attorney to represent you in the property damage arbitration.
-Most property damage arbitration in SC is handled directly by the client.
 The arbitration panels are familiar with SC law and also recognize that insurance companies do not get rich by compensating you fairly.
 The panel members that I know are generally sympathetic to the hardships caused by being without a vehicle or having to drive a car that is now of lesser value.

-To summarize: the first thing you need to do after a SC car accident is contact your insurance company and set up a claim.
+The first thing you need to do after a car wreck is contact your insurance company and set up a claim.
 That way, if the at fault driver is uninsured, your own insurer will know the facts of the case, where your wrecked car has been taken, and what needs to be done to make you whole.
 After appraisals are completed, an offer should be made as to your property damage.
 If you believe the offer is fair, you can accept it and have your car repaired or totaled and move forward with your life.
 If the offer is unfair, you can negotiate with the insurance company, request a second appraisal, have the car independently appraised, or jump ahead to filing for arbitration.

 No matter which option you choose, remember that the purpose of SC’s car accident laws is to compensate you for every harm and loss.
 Nonetheless, if you seek arbitration, be prepared to present evidence of why the insurance company’s offer is too low.
-Once more, that may include an independent appraisal, copies of the Kelly blue book value, receipts relating to any improvements or additions you made to the car, and all other evidence that you think demonstrates your car was of greater value than what the insurance company claims.
+Once more, that may include an independent appraisal, copies of the Kelly Blue Book value, receipts relating to any improvements or additions you made to the car, and all other evidence that you think demonstrates your car was of greater value than what the insurance company claims.